Gursimaran21/NextLeap-Milestone-2-2026/withchatgptwebsearchfour.md

 [4]: https://www.linkedin.com/posts/shantanu-singh-bisht-940624159_chat-gpt-voice-input-research-activity-7383780111512330240-OQC_?utm_source=chatgpt.com "Understanding why Indian students avoid voice input in ChatGPT | Shantanu Singh Bisht posted on the topic | LinkedIn"
 [5]: https://www.tandfonline.com/doi/full/10.1080/08874417.2024.2312858?utm_source=chatgpt.com "Full article: Assessing Factors Influencing Customers’ Adoption of AI-Based Voice Assistants"
 [6]: https://help.openai.com/en/articles/11780217-study-mode?utm_source=chatgpt.com "Using Study Mode in ChatGPT | OpenAI Help Center"

+### I would prioritize these 5

+For a PM case, **don't present 12 hypotheses as equally important.** I'd prioritize five.

+🔴 **H1 — Discoverability**

+**Students don't use Voice because they don't notice or understand that Voice is available.**

+**Test:** Show the current mobile UI and ask users to start a voice interaction.

+**Metric:**

+Voice discoverability rate = users who successfully locate Voice / users tested

+🔴 **H2 — Indian speech recognition**

+**Students try Voice but abandon it because ChatGPT misunderstands Indian accents, Hinglish and technical terms.**

+This is particularly credible because research on Indian voice assistants identifies language/accent accommodation as a distinct challenge, while current reporting highlights multilingual and code-mixed speech as baseline Indian conditions.

+**Test:** Compare:

+- English
+- Hindi
+- Hinglish
+- Tamil/other regional language
+- Technical vocabulary

+**Metrics:**

+Speech recognition accuracy

+Correction/retry rate

+Successful task completion

+🔴 **H3 — Privacy/social comfort**

+**Students avoid Voice when studying around other people because they don't want their questions or conversations overheard.**

+This is especially relevant to **hostels, classrooms, libraries, family homes and public transport.** Student-focused research has surfaced this exact concern, although the cited studies are small and should be treated as directional rather than population estimates.

+**Test:**

+Ask:

+"Where do you normally use ChatGPT?"

+Then:

+"Would you use Voice in that location?"

+🟠 **H4 — Typing feels more controllable**

+**Students prefer typing because they can think, edit and verify their question before sending it.**

+This is particularly important for academic questions where wording matters.

+**Test:** Give users the same difficult study task using Voice and typing.

+Measure:

+- corrections
+- retries
+- abandoned prompts
+- perceived control
+- task completion time

+🟠 **H5 — No compelling Voice-first learning use case**

+**Students understand Voice but don't perceive enough incremental value over typing.**

+This may ultimately be the **biggest product hypothesis.**

+If the experience is:

+**Typing → answer**

+versus

+**Voice → same answer**

+then why change behavior?

+But:

+**Voice → conversational tutor → asks follow-up → listens → quizzes → corrects**

+is a fundamentally different experience.

+OpenAI's Study Mode is already designed around this interactive learning model and supports voice dictation/conversations, which strengthens this product hypothesis.

+### The hypothesis tree

+I'd present your PM case like this:

+**Why aren't Indian students using ChatGPT Voice?**

+→ **They don't know about it**

+- H1: Low awareness

+- H1a: Poor discoverability

+→ **They tried it but didn't trust it**

+- H2: Accent recognition

+- H3: Hinglish/code-switching

+- H8: Technical terminology

+→ **They don't feel comfortable using it**

+- H4: Privacy

+- H11: Social/cultural discomfort

+→ **They prefer typing**

+- H5: Greater control

+- H6: Typing perceived as faster

+- H7: Existing text/image study workflows

+→ **They don't see enough incremental value**

+- H10: No Voice-specific JTBD

+- H12: No habit loop

+### 🎯My core hypothesis

+If I had to reduce everything to one hypothesis for the case, I'd choose:

+**"Indian students don't adopt ChatGPT Voice because they don't yet perceive it as more reliable, private, or useful for studying than typing."**

+And break that into three dimensions:

+**Trust** → "Will it understand me?"

+**Context** → "Can I use it here?"

+**Value** → "Why should I speak instead of type?"

+That gives you a very clean path into the next PM step:

+**Hypotheses → User interviews/survey → Prioritization → Root cause → Product solution → KPI.**